zzzprojects/docs/dapper-plus.net/pages/documentations/create-table.md

 ## Create Table and Populate

-Besides creating a table, you can also populate it with a list right after you make it:
+Besides creating a table, you can also populate it with a list right after you make it.
+However this part require a valid [Dapper Plus License](/pricing) as a [Bulk Insert](/bulk-insert) is used to populate it:

 - `CreateTable<T>(this IDbConnection connection, IEnumerable<T> items, string tableName)`
 - `CreateTable<T>(this IDbConnection connection, IEnumerable<T> items, CreateTableType createTableType)`